flex-development/manver-action/CONTRIBUTING.md

 ## Deployment

-> Note: Package and release publication is executed via GitHub workflow.\
+> Note: Deployments are executed via GitHub workflow.\
 > This is so invalid or malicious versions cannot be published without merging those changes into `main` first.

 1. Get a version bump recommendation